Zugamifk/araci/README.md

 * Shrines can be prayed to in order to make a PACT
 * A pact is meant to significantly change your playstyle by giving a large boost but disabling or penalizing somethign else heavily: glass cannon, pacifist, no magic, etc.

+### Possible Ideas
+* Offerings can be processed into finer offerings that offer better, more powerful skill trees or pacts?
+* Tools can be bought/found that allow processing offerings
+* Some skill trees can only be levelled with rare offerings
+*

 ## Key Words
 * Fire: Spreads over Flammable tiles and characters, deals damage over time.
 Converts to Ash
 	* Small: Eventually becomes Large unless it burns the object to ash.
 Spreads to other Dry objects.
 Dies if wet.